Chair: Laura Davies

 Charge:

-Our job is to adjudicate appeals by students of findings of academic honesty under the Academic Integrity Code (Handbook Chapter 340) and of students or faculty dissatisfied with the outcomes of student grievances at the college level under the Academic Grievance Code (Handbook Chapter 350).
+To adjudicate appeals by students of findings of academic honesty under the Academic Integrity Code (SUNY Cortland Handbook Chapter 340) and of students or faculty dissatisfied with the outcomes of student grievances at the university level under the Academic Grievance Code (Handbook Chapter 350).

 Chair: Vincent DeTuri